April is available for the following clinics/seminars/workshops

 It is important to fully understand and accept the level of training your horse is at, and take your training one step at a time.
 It is important to understand how to move through each level and why.
 And it is important to do it all with consistency.
 I see too many people jumping from kindergarten to grade 6 in one day, and not having important foundations first.
 I show people how to build that foundation and keep it.

 On another note, regarding levels, while there are sequential steps to obtaining specific movements or maneuvers, there is no set pattern that applies to all horses.
 Each horse has abilities and challenges that ask the rider to be creative and spontaneous when training.
-To be rigid and conforming to ‘the book’ in training (and teaching), you run the risk of falling into a trap.
+To be rigid and conforming to ‘the book’ in training (and teaching), you run the risk of failing.
 I have found this to be a frequent cause of where horse and rider get ‘stuck’.
 I work at obtaining foundations that are solid, and stay flexible to the horse and rider’s abilities and skills.
 For instance, one rider may have a young, brilliant, calm, straight horse that is capable of advanced movements, while another rider’s horse with more years of training on it, may be capable of very little and have to go back to calm, supple and straight first.

 I also teach riders how to quietly refine a horse and their aids for better results.
 Put all the right “buttons” in place – keep the horse soft and supple.